FlagAI-Open/FlagAI/README.md

 <!-- tocstop -->
 ## Requirements and Installation
+* Python version >= 3.8
 * PyTorch version >= 1.8.0
-* Python version >= 3.8
-* For training/testing models on GPUs, you'll also need to install CUDA and NCCL
+* [Optional] For training/testing models on GPUs, you'll also need to install CUDA and NCCL

 To install FlagAI with pip:
 ```shell
 pip install -U flagai
 ```

-- [Optional]To install FlagAI and develop locally:
+- To install FlagAI and develop locally:

 ```shell
 git clone https://github.com/FlagAI-Open/FlagAI.git